zart227/events-world-app/README.md

 - Search for air pollution data by city name
 - Display air pollution data in a table and chart
 - Store and retrieve historical pollution data from a MongoDB database
+- End-to-end testing with Cypress
+- Component testing and documentation with Storybook

 ## Prerequisites